Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/gg.md

  any /poisoning|venoming|immune response|../, and you'll be locked down into quarantine until you recover; you were dumb enough to lose your decidership (enough of that, and you'll lose it permanently until you do better than fully recover; your loss is (well-informed? there are some expectations of deciders to have a brain that works) human subject research), before the decision to relax tolerance within acceptable parameters

-photons are programmable matter; quantum eraser transforms photons into particles, but there are waves, and /wave-particles|particle-waves|dualities|../ immune system
+photons are programmable matter; quantum eraser transforms photons into particles, but there are waves, and /wave-particles|particle-waves|dualities|../ photon emitters take surrounding photons, and our immune system interprets like sleightly flipped sight immune system